 Additionally, apart from applications specifying the need for a true full spectrum bulb (such as growing plants or basking reptiles in UV), most of us would benefit as much from a pure light source (incandescent/halogen) with a balanced color spectrum and a high CRI over 96.

-Light is a natural gift from nature, and we'd like to keep it as such.
-Choose better lighting and start unwinding a bit!
+Light is an absolutely fundamental part of life, and a beautiful, inspiring gift of nature.
+We'd like to keep it as such!
+Choose better, natural light bulbs and start unwinding a bit!